Estimation of Large Covariance and Precision Matrices from Temporally Dependent Observations: Numerical Results

-for correlation matrix, and the similar measures for precision matrix.
+Similar quantities are also reported for the precision matrix.
 The TPR and FPR are not provided for Models 1 and 3.

-Simulation results are summarized in Tables 1-3.
+Simulation results are summarized in Tables~\ref{model 1_2}-\ref{TPR/FPR}.
 In all setups, the sample correlation matrix and the inverse of sample covariance matrix (whenever possible) perform the worst.
-The performance of all the regularized estimators generally is better for weaker temporal dependence or smaller $p$.
-The soft thresholding method performs better than the hard thresholding method in terms of matrix losses for small $\alpha$, and always has higher TPRs but bigger FPRs.
-The CLIME estimator performs similarly as the SPICE estimator, but yields higher TPRs when $\alpha$ is extremely small, and lower FPRs when $p$ is small or the temporal dependence is weak.
+It is not surprising that the performance of all the regularized estimators generally is better for weaker temporal dependence or smaller $p$.
+The soft thresholding method performs slightly better than the hard thresholding method in terms of matrix losses for small $\alpha$ and slightly worse for large $\alpha$, and always has higher TPRs but bigger FPRs.
+The CLIME estimator performs similarly as the SPICE estimator in matrix norms, but generally yields lower FPRs.

 We notice that the SPICE algorithm in the R package {\tt QUIC} is much faster than the CLIME algorithm in the R package {\tt flare} by using a single computer core.
-However, the column-by-column estimating nature of CLIME can speed up its numerical implementation by using parallel computing on multiple cores.
+However, the column-by-column estimating nature of CLIME can speed up using parallel computing on multiple cores.